-Setting up the process data mapping in the KEB drive is simple using the Start-Up Wizard built into Combivis 6.
+Setting up the process data mapping in the KEB drive is simple by using the Start-Up Wizard built into Combivis 6.
 Using this wizard, the user can use KEB’s default configuration or select any parameters to be used as process data objects.
 EtherNet/IP supports up to 8 objects and 32 bytes for both transmitting (Drive to PLC) and receiving (PLC to Drive).
-Once the process data mapping is defined, the KEB drive is fully setup for EtherNet/IP communication.
+Once the process data mapping is defined, the KEB drive is fully set up for EtherNet/IP communication.

 On the Rockwell side, the first step is to install the Electronic Data Sheet (EDS) file.
 This is a text file that contains setup data for the KEB drive and the latest version can be found on KEB’s website.
 Once the EDS file has been registered in the Rockwell software, the KEB module must then be added to the project and the IP address must be defined.
-Finally, the input and output connections must be changed to match the size of the defined process data mapping in the KEB drive.
+Finally, the input and output connections must be changed to match the defined process data mapping size in the KEB drive.
 If the KEB default values are used, the sizes are 13 bytes for the input and 22 bytes for the output.
 After these steps, the initial setup of EtherNet/IP between a KEB drive and Rockwell PLC should be complete.